Atema/pdf-essay-checker-action/README.md

 # PDF Essay Checker Action

-This GitHub action checks PDF files (for example, essays), to see whether their word counts are within set limits.
+This GitHub action checks PDF files (for example, essays) that are submitted to a repository in a pull request, to see whether their word counts are within set limits.

 # Input Parameters